ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_products_api.md

-# How to import products (API)
+# Importing products (API)

-## Intro
+Importing products via the API includes the following parts of the system:

-- Econtent repository: helper methods for automatically generating metadata.
+- eContent repository: helper methods for automatically generating metadata.
 - catalog data (categories, products and related attributes) need to be stored individually for every language used in the shop
-- available classes for new database objects can be obtained from the *sve\_class* table (by default only two classes: 1 = category, 2 = product)
+- available classes for new database objects can be obtained from the `sve_class` table (by default only two classes: 1 = category, 2 = product)

 ## Attributes

 Every catalog class defines a number of valid attributes for their elements.
-The name identifier, id and data type of all attributes are stored in the table *sve\_class\_attributes*.
+The name identifier, ID and Content Type of all attributes are stored in the table `sve_class_attributes`.

-- required fields: node_id of product, attribute id and language code
+Fields `node_id` of product, `attribute_id` and language code are required.

-After a new product has been created, attributes can be associated with the product using its node\_id.
-In addition, creating a new attribute requires its id and the language code.
+After a new product is created, attributes can be associated with the product using its `node_id`.
+In addition, creating a new attribute requires its ID and the language code.

-Attributes use three distinct data types to store their data (text, float and int).
+Attributes use three data types to store their data (text, float and int).
 The API provides a corresponding setter method for every data type that needs to be called explicitly on import.

 |Data type|Method|
 |--- |--- |